invpe/GridShell/Documentation/FAQ/README.md

     Absolutely.
 The core principle of GridShell is minimal power usage, aiming for green computing.
 If you don't want to keep your node online, simply use the `EVENT_NO_TASKS_TO_EXECUTE` callback to check if there are any tasks to perform.
 When this value is `zero`, you can disconnect and go to sleep.

-All vanilla nodes starting from version 0.10 (V10) will have this functionality built into the setup screen.
+All vanilla nodes starting from version 0.10 (V10) will have this functionality built into the setup screen [GIP0075](https://github.com/invpe/GridShell/blob/main/Documentation/GIP/0075-TODO_V10_GoToSleepFlagVanilla.md)
 </details>